PaulGreetham/wishlist/README.md

 In this exercise your task is to create a simple shopping wish list app - no backend required.
 Exactly how you implement and design this is up to you - but your solution should be implemented in the files `index.html`, `wishlist.ts` (that gets transpiled to `/dist/wishlist.js`) and `style/wishlist.css` in the `src` folder.
 You may use the screenshot at the bottom of this page as inspiration.

+## Running the project
 There is a script already set up for you to get started developing quickly.
 Get going with `npm run dev`.
 Read the scripts to understand what it's doing and which dependencies it's using in order for you to get up and running this quickly.

+## Running the tests (cypress)
+Run `npm run dev` and `npm run test` in two different terminal windows.
+You can also run `npm run dev` and `npx cypress open` instead to see the tests visually instead of on console

 Take care reading the UI and Technical specifications below as they are in a different format to before, they follow the [RFC2119](<https://www.ietf.org/rfc/rfc2119.txt>) specification.